mendix/docs/content/en/docs/appstore/use-content/modules/genai/genai-commons.md

 #### 4.3.4 Knowledge Bases & Embeddings

-The following microflows help you construct the input structures and handle the response object for the operations for knowledge bases and embeddings as defined in GenAI Commons.
+The following microflows and Java actions help you construct the input structures and handle the response object for the operations for knowledge bases and embeddings as defined in GenAI Commons.

 ##### 4.3.4.1 Chunks: Initialize Chunkcollection{#chunkcollection-create}

-This microflow creates a new ChunkCollection and returns it.
+This microflow creates a new [ChunkCollection](#chunkcollection) and returns it.

 ###### 4.3.4.1.1 Input Parameters